jedelman8/nxos-ansible/README.md

 ```

 `-i hosts` tells the system which **i**nventory hosts file to use.

+After running the playbook, feel free to check the changes out on your switch.

 In order to not have to continuously state where the hosts file, you can set the `ANSIBLE_HOSTS` environment variable.
 Within your working directory (where your playbook and hosts exist), you can perform the following commands.
 ```